 The Benefits of Having Diverse Survey Respondents

-A diverse pool of survey respondents is essential to understanding and accurately representing a wide range of opinions.
+A diverse pool of survey respondents is essential to understanding and accurately representing various opinions.

 Diversity in surveys can bring unique perspectives, help identify blind spots, and even uncover valuable information that would otherwise have gone